ankitpokhrel/jira-cli/README.md

 # Set resolution to fixed and assign to self while moving the issue
 $ jira issue move ISSUE-1 Done -RFixed -a$(jira me)
 ```

+To transition the selected issue from the TUI, press `m`.

 #### View
 The `view` command lets you see issue details in a terminal.
 Atlassian document is roughly converted to a markdown